thisisevilevil/evilevil365/_posts/2024-04-03-GettingStarted-With-EPM.md

 ![EPM](/assets/images/2024-04-01-GettingStarted-With-EPM/EPM-NotAllowed.png?raw=true "EPM Not Allowed")

 > **_NOTE:_** **Microsoft has created a new channel for delivering EPM Policies, that is super fast!
-EPM is the only tool to use this new channel for now as of this blogs date, but not long from now, all other sections of Intune will also migrate to this new channel to deliver policies.
+EPM is the only tool to use this new channel for now as of this blogs date, but not long from now, other elements of Intune will also migrate to this new channel to deliver policies.
 Depending on who you ask, they will refer to this as being "Dual Enrolled" since we now have 2 seperate channels for policies - Super nice!**

 ## Crafting an elevation rules policy